bennyschmidt/ragdoll-studio/ragdoll-api/README.md

 ### Configure

-Load the context of a persona in order to prompt it.
+Load the context of a ragdoll in order to prompt it.

 `POST /v1/configure`

 **name**: `string`

-> The persona's name.
+> The ragdoll's name.

 **knowledgeURI**: `string`

-> The knowledge source - typically a web page (like a Wiki style article). `knowledgeURI` is also the unique identifier (or `key`) for a persona when looking them up.
+> The knowledge source - typically a web page (like a Wiki style article). `knowledgeURI` is also the unique identifier (or `key`) for a ragdoll when looking them up.

 **avatarURL**: `string`

-> The persona's profile image.
+> The ragdoll's profile image.

 **artStyle**: `string`